-5.10 Student Withdrawal Procedures
+5.8 Student Withdrawal Procedures

-There are likely to be four main ways a student withdraws from College.
+There are likely to be four main ways a student withdraws from the sixth form.
 These are stated below, along with the procedure that should be followed in each circumstance.

-5.10.1 A student comes into College to withdraw
+5.8.1 A student comes into school to withdraw

-Following a discussion on the reasons for their decision, the Progress Tutor should complete an electronic withdrawal form.
-MIS complete the form and a withdrawal letter should be sent by Student Services to parents/carers as well as the student.
+Following a discussion on the reasons for their decision, the Progress Tutor should complete a withdrawal form.
+The Progress Tutor should inform the Head of Sixth Form.
+A withdrawal letter should be sent by the Progress Tutor to parents/carers as well as the student.
+The Data Team should then remove the student from the system (for registration, financial support, exam purposes).

-5.10.2 A student rings to let their Progress Tutor know they wish to leave college
+5.8.2 A student rings to let their Progress Tutor know they wish to leave school

-The Progress Tutor should inform the Senior Progress Tutor and the procedure outlined above should be followed.
-Should the student not wish to return to College, or not be able to do so, then the Senior Progress Tutor should inform MIS of the student's decision.
+The Progress Tutor should inform the Head of Sixth Form and the procedure outlined above should be followed.
 The Progress Tutor should contact the student's next of kin to advise them about the withdrawal.
 A standard letter should be sent out informing parents/carers to ensure they are aware the student is leaving.
-Student Services should also send a leaving confirmation letter to the student.
-For students who may have parents/carers who have English as an additional language, sensitivity should be shown and the letter translated into the first language, if requested.
-MIS should then remove the student from the system (for registration, financial support, exam purposes).
+The Progress Tutor should also send a leaving confirmation letter to the student.
+For students who may have parents/carers who have

+English as an additional language, sensitivity should be shown and the letter translated into the first language, if requested.
+The Data Team should then remove the student from the system (for registration, financial support, exam purposes).

-5.10.3 Non-attendance by a student
+5.8.3 Non-attendance by a student

-If a student fails to attend College for three consecutive days and no explanation has been provided (by parent/carer/student) then the Progress Tutor should attempt to contact the student by telephone.
-If contact has still not been made with the student after five College days then the Senior Progress Tutor should be informed and a safeguarding letter should be sent home.
+If a student fails to attend school for three consecutive days and no explanation has been provided (by parent/carer/student) then the Progress Tutor should attempt to contact the student by telephone.
+If contact has still not been made with the student after five School days then the Head of Sixth Form should be informed.
+Attendance Team will complete a 'safe and well' home visit.
+Outcome of the visit will be recorded on CPOMs if there is a safeguarding concern.

-If contact still cannot be made after a safeguarding letter has been sent and persistent attempts to contact the student and those listed as contactable relatives by telephone, then a member of the Senior Leadership Team should be contacted.
+If contact still cannot be made after a 'safe and well' check has been carried out and persistent attempts to contact the student and those listed as contactable relatives have been unsuccessful, then the Designated Safeguarding Lead should be informed via CPOMs.
 Non-attendance without explanation can be an indicator of significant safeguarding concerns and a home visit will be initiated by the above named parties.

 If a student lives alone or there are safeguarding concerns, then daily monitoring of attendance by the Progress Tutor should occur and in the event of an absence which is not legitimate occurring, measures should be taken to verify the student's well-being.
-If the student's well-being cannot be ascertained then the matter should be passed on to a member of the Senior Leadership Team.
+If the student's well-being cannot be ascertained then the matter should be passed on to a member of the Designated Safeguarding Lead.

-No student should be withdrawn from College without direct contact being made to ascertain their wellbeing and progression route.
+No student should be withdrawn from school without direct contact being made to ascertain their wellbeing and progression route.